binarybottle/engram/README.md

 **Speed**: normalized interkey stroke times

-These are left-right averaged versions derived from the study data below, to compensate for right-handedness of participants in the study:
+These are left-right averaged versions derived from the study data below, to compensate for right-handedness of participants in the study (we used this data for early experimentation):

 "Estimation of digraph costs for keyboard layout optimization", A Iseri, Ma Eksioglu, International Journal of Industrial Ergonomics, 48, 127-138, 2015.

-### 2. Arrange the most common command shortcut characters on the right side
+### 2. Add command shortcut characters on the left or right

+I experimented with common command characters (Z,X,C,V) on the left, a familiar location (with Q on the right):

+                   -  -  O  -        -  S  -  -  Q
+                   -  I  E  A        T  N  R  -  -
+                   Z  X  C  V        -  -  -  -

+and with command characters on the right (with Q on the left):

-                   -  I  O  U        D  N  L  Y  Z
+                   Q  -  O  -        -  S  -  Y  Z
-                   -  H  E  A        T  S  R  C  X
+                   -  I  E  A        T  N  R  C  X
                    -  -  -  -        -  -  -  V

-  - Typing a command shortcut is usually done by holding the Command/Control key with the left little finger, potentially the weakest, while simultaneously stretching and tapping the shortcut letter with the same hand.
-By placing the command shortcut key on the far right side, this encourages one to type the Command/Control key with the left hand and the shortcut with the right hand.
+Rationale for placement on the right:

-  - Z is the least frequent letter and is placed in the worst position.
+- Z is the least frequent letter and is placed in the hardest-to-reach position.
-  - Undo (Z) & Redo (Y), and Cut (X) & Copy (C) pair well together.
-Y is to the left of Z and C to the left of X because they are more frequent letters.
-  - Common bigrams with Y and C (LY, CT, NC, SC, CR) are easy to type.
+- Z & Y (Undo & Redo), and X & C (Cut & Copy) pair well together.
+- Moving command shortcuts to the right puts C & V (Copy & Paste) in closer proximity to a Ctrl key, or it enforces two-handed Ctrl operations when using the harder-to-reach left Ctrl key.
+- Q is the least frequent remaining letter, and is placed in the hardest-to-reach remaining key location.
+- Q is in the upper left key in the QWERTY layout, so will be easy to remember.

-### 3. Optimize arrangement of all remaining letters (as in Step 1)
+### 3. Distribute 8 of the remaining letters to the left and right

-E, T, A, O, I, N, S, R, H, L, D, C, U, **M, F, P, G, W**, (Y), **B**, (V), **K**, (X), **J, Q**, (Z)
+*E, T, A, O, I, N, S, R*, **H, L, D**, [C], **U, M, F, P, G**, W, [Y], B, [V], K, [X], J, *Q*, [Z]

+### 4. Optimize arrangement of all letters on the left and right

+I applied the same algorithm as in Steps 1 and 3, but to each side separately (to make it computationally tractable), then to the remaining letters, and finally to the command characters on the left side.

+The top-scoring full layouts had vowels on the left side and command characters on either side:

+                   J  U  O  Y        W  S  M  Q  Z    score: 0.04264 H  I  E  A        T  N  R  C  X
+                   P  K  G  D        L  F  B  V

-                   Q  I  O  U        D  N  L  Y  Z
-                   P  H  E  A        T  S  R  C  X
+                   Q  U  O  Y        W  S  M  J  Z    score: 0.04264 H  I  E  A        T  N  R  C  X
-                   B  J  K  G        M  F  W  V
+                   P  K  G  D        L  F  B  V

+                   K  U  O  Y        W  L  G  B  Q    score: 0.04263 H  I  E  A        T  R  S  N  J
+                   V  Z  X  C        D  M  F  P

-### 4. Add punctuation, and characters above the number keys
+### 5. Arrange punctuation marks and characters in easy-to-remember places

 **Frequency of punctuation**